-LONDON – With news of his retirement, Rian Johnson has confirmed that Daniel Day-Lewis will no longer play The Death Star in Star Wars: The Last Jedi.
+LONDON – J.J.
+Abrams has confirmed that Daniel Day-Lewis will play The Death Star in Star Wars: The Rise of Skywalker

-“He was the first and only man on my list,” said a teary Johnson:
+“He was the first and only man on my list,” said Abrams:

-This was mainly due to the fact that my pen ran out as I was writing the second name but also because Daniel is the only man with the gravitas to pull it off and without gravitas, the Death Star would just float away into space.
+This was mainly due to the fact that my pen ran out as I was writing the second name but also because Daniel is the only man with the gravitas to pull it off.

-Day-Lewis was rumoured to be digesting 20 litres of cooking oil and 10 boxes of Pop Tarts a day but according to his personal chef, Man Vs Food presenter Adam Richman, Daniel give no indication he was going to call it quits:
+Day-Lewis ingested 20 litres of cooking oil and 10 boxes of Pop Tarts a day but according to his personal chef, Man Vs Food presenter Adam Richman, the celebrated actor went even further:

-Star Wars: The Last Jedi is due for release in 2017
+Star Wars: The Rise of Skywalker is due for release in December 2019.